semantic-flow/sflo/documentation/task.2025-11-29-opslog.md

 id: g8h08le4lmeoxhf3zeqsecf
 title: 2025 11 29 Opslog
 desc: ''
-updated: 1764867799353
+updated: 1764911032917
 created: 1764434223489
 ---

 # **Prompt for Roo: Integrate `_opslog` and `_meta` Flows Into the Semantic Flow Model**

-We need to update the Semantic Flow documentation and the `createNode` code to reflect a finalized separation of responsibilities among `_opslog`, `_meta`, and `_ref`.
+We need to update the Semantic Flow documentation and the `createKnop` code to reflect a finalized separation of responsibilities among `_opslog`, `_meta`, and `_ref`.
 This prompt defines exactly what must be implemented.

 All flows are now optional, so the only marker for a knop is its "_knop-handle/" folder.
 We need a sflo-config-ontology predicate for turning on/off the opslog.
 If it was on for a weave, and then gets turned off, I think _default and _working should get deleted on the next weave.